-10.1.7 Assistantship opportunities for unfunded students
+11.1.7 Assistantship opportunities for unfunded students

 If the department has additional need for Teaching Assistantship (TA) support, a student who entered the program with external funding may apply, if the funding authority allows and the TA appointment will not result in duplicative benefits (e.g. Fulbright, non-U.S. Government, FLAS).
-Students beyond their funding guarantee may apply if they are in their fifth year of the program or took a formal leave of absence that documents the length of the leave and their total time in the program does not exceed five years.
-Anyone beyond year five, without a break in their progress, is not eligible.
-The call for applications will be communicated via the GEO.dl.Grads listserv and include the application deadline.
-Applicants must be in good standing and there is no guarantee of future assistantship.
+Students beyond their

-10.2 Research (Travel, Equipment, Data Access), Professional Development, Conference Travel, and Tuition Support Fellowships
+11.2 Research (Travel, Equipment, Data Access), Professional Development, Conference Travel, and Tuition Support Fellowships

-Once per year, in early fall, students will be asked to discuss their funding needs for the academic year (Fall, Spring and Summer) with their academic advisor/Guidance Committee Chair/Thesis Chair.
+Once per year, in early fall, students will be asked to discuss their funding needs for the academic year (Fall, Spring and Summer) with their academic advisor/Guidance Committee Chair/Dissertation Chair.
 They will submit a funding request to the Academic Program Coordinator on a department form and provide rationale with budget and prioritize their requests.
 The department has limited funding to support student's requests.

-10.2.1 Fellowship Awards
+11.2.1 Fellowship Awards

-• Fellowships are part of a student's Financial Aid package per Federal law, even for international students.
+- Fellowships are part of a student's Financial Aid package per Federal law, even for international students.
 The University calculates a student's Cost of Attendance (COA) each semester.
 If a fellowship is awarded and the student has already reached their COA amount, any fellowship provided will not disburse without requesting a COA adjustment.
 A COA Adjustment form must be submitted by the Graduate Program Coordinator providing proof that the funds are intended to cover costs not included in the COA calculation.
-Conference travel is an example as well as some research costs.

-- Fellowships are considered taxable income.
+Conference travel is an example as well as some research costs. - Fellowships are considered taxable income.
 In your student account at the end of each calendar year, students can access the tax documents needed for the IRS. - Students can set up Direct Deposit on their Student Account in SIS, so that any fellowship awards can be deposited in the student's bank.
 It is highly recommended students set up this additional Direct Deposit (besides through EBS for employment).
 Typically, the student will receive the funds more quickly.